-We have been and could be further negatively affected by governmental action in any one or more of the countries in which we operate by the imposition of restrictive measures concerning shelter-in-place or stay-at-home orders, public gatherings and human interactions, mandatory closures of retail establishments that sell our products or our customers' products, and restrictions on the import or export of products.
+Impact on our Manufacturing Operations.
+We have manufacturing facilities in the United States and 17 other countries.
+All of these countries have been affected by the COVID-19 pandemic.
+All of our facilities are open and running at this time.
+From time to time we have some capacity restrictions on our plants due to governmental orders in various parts of the world.
+We have been and could be further negatively affected by governmental action in any one or more of the countries in which we operate by the imposition, or re-imposition, of restrictive measures concerning shelter-in-place or stay-at-home orders, public gatherings and human interactions, mandatory closures of retail establishments that sell our products or our customers' products, and restrictions on the import or export of products.